tdavidcl/ndspmhd-examples/HYDRO/test1-2Drandom-settling/README-settling.txt

  (use asplash -e random.ev)

--Now try using a more "accurate" pressure term, by using iprterm=-2:
- -2  ! type of pressure term
+-Now try using a more "accurate" pressure term, by using iprterm=-2: iprterm =   -2  ! type of pressure term

  this is already done in the file "rpsph.in":